Apillon/Apillon-Christmas-Giveaway/README.md

 Join in on our journey and get the chance to win a Christmas present in the form of Apillon’s merch bundle.
 Or should we say stocking?

-`Get the Apillon socks,
-don't be such a Grinch,
-they be so thick,
-you will grow an inch.

-All you gotta do,
-is request a git pull,
-sign up for some merch
-and everything is cool.`

 ## How to get in the mix for Apillon swag?
 Follow the steps below: